 Visit our samosa Lady and eat your weight in these delicious treats.
 They’re only 3,000 LAK (€0.30) each, very large and very filling and come in a range of flavours including pumpkin, veggie, chicken, coconut, banana and pineapple.

-So taking into account that there’s no really a whole lot to do here would we recommend you spend a few days anyway?
+So taking into account that there’s not really a whole lot to do here would we recommend you spend a few days anyway?
 You bet your ungraceful backside we would.
 Take a few days, kick your feet up and chill out, read a book, go for a walk, eat, drink and be chilled.

-So it’s come time for us to part ways again, but as always we are your digital servants, should you require any further information, advice or maybe a sandwich please feel free to comment or send us a message.
+So it’s time for us to part ways again, but as always we are your digital servants, should you require any further information, advice or maybe a sandwich please feel free to comment or send us a message.

 Happy Travels TUG x